terraform-provider-openstack/terraform-provider-openstack/website/docs/r/images_image_v2.html.markdown

 * `name` - See Argument Reference above.
 * `owner` - The id of the openstack user who owns the image.
 * `properties` - See Argument Reference above.
+* `all_properties` - All properties of the image, both user-defined and service-defined.
 * `protected` - See Argument Reference above.
 * `region` - See Argument Reference above.
 * `schema` - The path to the JSON-schema that represent